microsoft/azure_arc/README.md

 * [Connect an existing Windows machine to Azure Arc](azure_arc_servers_jumpstart/docs/onboard_server_win.md)

-#### Azure
+### Microsoft Azure

 The following guides in this section will walk you through how to project an Azure VM as an Azure Arc enabled server.
 These guides, using Azure VM as the targeted Azure Arc server are designed **for demo and testing purposes ONLY and are not supported.**

 In each guide, you find a detailed, technical explanation of the mechanism and why **it is not expected to project an Azure VM as an Azure Arc enabled server**.